k1ngdr3w/selenium-sauce/README.md

 - The `browser.end()` method is also slightly modified to allow Selenium Sauce to shut down properly when all browsers have been ended.
 Again, you don't need to do anything differently, but you **must** call this method when you are finished with the browser in order to properly shut down the various services that are running.
 - A new method `browser.report(success, onComplete)` has been added to the browser object, which allows you to report the pass/fail result of the test to SauceLabs.
 The `success` parameter is a boolean indicating pass (true) or fail (false), and the `onComplete` callback is executed when the reporting process is complete. **`browser.report` automatically calls `end()` when it finishes, so you must not call both `report` and `end`.**

+Within the browser callback method, `this` refers to the Selenium Sauce instance.
+Through this instance, you can access the following properties:

+- `webdriver` - The wrapper around the Selenium WebDriver protocol.
+You probably won't need to use this object directly, but instead use the browser object that is passed to the "each browser" callback.
+- `sauceLabs` - The wrapper around the Sauce Labs REST API.
+- `httpServer` - The instance of [http-server](#HttpServer) that is started by SauceLabs in order for Sauce Connect to load pages on your local machine.
+- `sauceConnect` - The Sauce Connect [child process object](http://nodejs.org/api/process.html).
+- `selenium` - This is the Selenium Standalone [child process object](http://nodejs.org/api/process.html).

 ### Configuration